Man City planning to rival Real Madrid in move for Bayer Leverkusen midfielder Florian Wirtz - Paper Talk

 DAILY MAIL

-Former Chelsea midfielder John Obi Mikel has blasted the Blues after their recent poor run of form, while singling out a number of stars and the manager for criticism.
+Former Chelsea midfielder John Obi Mikel has blasted the Blues after their recent poor run of form, while singling out a number of stars and Enzo Maresca for criticism.

-Manchester City have identified Germany international Florian Wirtz as a replacement for Kevin De Bruyne.
+Football fans who misbehave at matches could be drug tested under new powers that are set to be given to police.

 Manchester United have been accused of setting "callous" ticket prices for their forthcoming FA Cup match against Fulham.
 Premier League away tickets are capped at £30 but Fulham fans face paying as much as £61 for a seat in Old Trafford's away end.